digitaldreamer/peloton/README.rst

 INITIALIZE
 ##########

 The project requires node, npm, and bower to set up the project.
+The RequireJS npm packege is needed to build the github pages site.

 To initialize run bower in the project root directory to intall dependencies into `/calculator/lib`